fdcastel/AspNetCore-React-Template/README.md

 # AspNetCore-React-Template

-How the template for ASP.NET Core application with React really should be in 2019. :)
+How the Visual Studio template for ASP.NET Core application with React really should be today. :)

 ## Changes